 Production

-Going to production and depending on your requirements things to think about could be:
+Going to production and depending on your requirements, at the mimimum you may want to think about:

 TLS Termination